| The following is the complete

 believe we are looking at two different disease processes here, but

+more on that in the next--and last--post.
 So what I seem to be saying is we can come up with

 all sorts of reasons for the adrenal disease we seem to be seeing,